sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/9_Fragments,_Portals,_Refs/103_Fragments.md

 - [ ] in vault

 #### `div` soup
 - A function in JavaScript can ultimately return one object.
-This is OK, but leads to a not so good practice of wrapping sibling components in a parent containers like `div`s, even if it is not needed.
+This is OK, but leads to a not so good practice of wrapping sibling components in parent containers like `div`s, even if it is not needed.
 - This needs to be done in JSX, for JavaScript.
 - It leads to something known as "`div` soup", i.e. many nested `div` inside each other in the final HTML rendered on the page, which are neither needed and don't provide any semantic structure.
 <html></html>